ZynarX/progress/README.md

 # progress
-Just logging the progress I have been doing every day!
+Just logging the progress I have been doing!